Mammalian Value Systems: Goal Structures for Autonomous Agents

 The second observation is that what we colloquially refer to as the values of a particular culture, or even collective human values, reflect not only innate features of the human mind, but also the development of human society.
 In other words, to understand the underlying value system that guides human behavior, which would ultimately need to be modeled and inferred by an AI system, it may be helpful to disentangle those aspects of modern cultural values which were latent, but not explicitly evident during earlier periods of human history. \\

 Although an agent utilizing Inverse Reinforcement Learning or Bayesian Inverse Planning will learn and refine its model of human values by observing our behavior, it must begin with some very rough or approximate initial assumptions about the nature of the values it is trying to learn.
+By starting from a more accurate initial goal structure, an agent might learn from fewer examples, thus minimizing the likelihood of real-world actions having adverse affects.
 In the remainder of this article, we argue that the neurological substrate common to mammals and their corresponding behaviors may provide a framework for characterizing the structure of the initially uncertain value system of an autonomous, intelligent agent.